octo-technology/OpenTezos/docs/ligo/installation.md

 title: Installation
 ---

-There are currently three ways to get started with LIGO.
-You can choose to use a Docker image, a static Linux binary or to install packages for your Debian Linux distribution.
+There are currently four ways to get started with LIGO.
+You can choose to use a Docker image, a static Linux binary, to install packages for your Debian Linux distribution, or you can try directly on the [online editor](https://ide.ligolang.org/).

 ## Dockerized installation (recommended)
 If you've [installed 🐳 Docker](https://docs.docker.com/install/), you can run the latest LIGO release 0.11.0: